Samuel1-ona/Sonichain/README.md

 Sonichain is a decentralized story-building game on Stacks where players contribute short voice memos to co-create evolving narrative chains.
 Rounds determine which contribution becomes canon, and contributors are rewarded with NFTs and an optional bounty pool once the story is sealed.

+SoniChain is a voice-based blockchain game where players co-create stories block by block using their voices.
+Each voice clip becomes a “block” in the story chain voted on by the community, rewarded with NFTs, funded bounties, and sealed forever on the blockchain.

 ## How to Play Sonichain

 Sonichain is a collaborative storytelling game where players contribute voice memos to build evolving narrative chains.
 Here's how to get started and play: